codenamephp/.github/CODE_OF_CONDUCT.md

 for no reason and "be the bigger person".
 Just keep reminding them from time to time but don't expect that you can change everyone.

-After all: If 2 people can't resolve their difference it might ne be ne necessary to enforce the rules which can mean that only one of them can stick around - at best.
+After all: If 2 people can't resolve their difference it might be necessary to enforce the rules which can mean that only one of them can stick around - at best.

 ## Scope